How to apply

 B. STEP ND Approval Process

 Applications are reviewed based on the program guidelines and if accepted, approval is given based on the quality of the application and the overall funding available.

-NDTO allocates funds to approved companies on a first-come, first-served basis.
+The North Dakota Trade Office allocates funds to approved companies on a rolling basis.
+As applications come in, they are assessed with program fit and funding availability.
 Once all funding is allocated, the application process is over (unless allocated funds are under-utilized by awarded companies and turned back to NDTO).
 Allocations are determined based on a variety of factors:

 - Amount of total funding available